angular/angular/aio/content/guide/browser-support.md

     // __Zone_disable_on_property = true; // disable patch onProperty such as onclick
     // __zone_symbol__UNPATCHED_EVENTS = ['scroll', 'mousemove']; // disable patch specified eventNames
     /*
-     * in IE/Edge developer tools, the addEventListener will also be wrapped by zone.js
+     * in Edge developer tools, the addEventListener will also be wrapped by zone.js
-     * with the following flag, it will bypass `zone.js` patch for IE/Edge */
+     * with the following flag, it will bypass `zone.js` patch for Edge */
     // __Zone_enable_cross_context_check = true;
   &lt;/script>